-Detailed modelling using ADMS version 3.1 has been undertaken at a location in Ballymoney where large amounts of domestic fuel burning is common.
-The modelling (corrected for bias) predicts that in the Glebeside Estate area an exceedence of the SO2 objectives is unlikely.
+Detailed modelling using ADMS version 3.1 has been undertaken at one location where large amounts of domestic fuel burning is common.
+The modelling (corrected for bias) predicts that in the Bushmills area exceedences of the SO_2 objectives are unlikely.

-7.5 SUMMARY OF THE LIKELIHOOD OF EXCEEDING THE OBJECTIVES FOR PM10
+7.5 SUMMARY OF THE LIKELIHOOD OF EXCEEDING THE OBJECTIVES FOR PM{10}

-Detailed modelling using ADMS version 3.1 has been undertaken at one location in Ballymoney where large amounts of domestic fuel combustion is common.
-The modelling (corrected for bias) predicted that in this area, the Glebeside Estate area, the PM10 objectives are unlikely to be exceeded.
+Detailed modelling using ADMS version 3.1 has been undertaken at a location where large amounts of domestic fuel combustion is common.
+The modelling (corrected for bias) predicted that in Bushmills the PM{10} objectives are unlikely to be exceeded.